 Investors were also weighing calls by Italian Economy Minister Giulio Tremonti for a more coordinated response to the euro zone debt crisis, including the creation of euro bonds, against an immediate rejection of the idea from Germany.

-MSCI's all-country world stock index, a broad measure of global equity health, was up half a percent, ratcheting up roughly a six percent gain since hitting an 11-month low last Thursday.
+MSCI's all-country world stock index, a broad measure of global equity health, was up half a percent, registering roughly a 6 percent gain since hitting an 11-month low Thursday.

 Nonetheless, the pan-European FTSEurofirst 300 stocks index was slightly lower.

 Shares in Asia were boosted by data showing Japan's economy shrank less than expected in April-June following a devastating earthquake and tsunami in March.

 Japan's Nikkei closed up 1.37 percent.